Hosting and bandwidth provided by MacAce.net.

 In software, the "Mid-2010" Mac mini models all share the Macmini4,1 Model Identifier whereas the "Mid-2011" Mac mini models can be identified by Model Identifiers of Macmini5,1, Macmini5,2 and Macmini5,3 for the entry-level 2.3 GHz model, the mid-level 2.5 GHz model and the Server model, respectively.

-EveryMac.com's Ultimate Mac Lookup feature also can identify these models by the last four characters of their Serial Numbers.
+EveryMac.com's Ultimate Mac Lookup feature also can identify all of these systems by their Serial Numbers.

 Internal Differences